Karuvatta

-Karuvatta is a village in Alappuzha District of Kerala region of India.
-It lies in between Haripad and Thottappally in Alappuzha, on National Highway 66.
+Karuvatta is a village in the Alappuzha District of the Kerala region of India.
+It lies between Haripad and Thottappally in Alappuzha, on National Highway 66.
 Karuvatta has a railway station, and the nearest airports are Trivandrum International Airport and Cochin International Airport.

 Places to visit

 There are many paddy fields, coconut lagoons, and backwaters around Karuvatta.
 The nearest beach to Karuvatta is Thottappally.
 The indescribable beauty of this beach attracts millions of people every year.
 The Pampa and Achenkovil rivers reach directly to the Arabian sea through a leading channel.
 The famous Thotappally spillway is built on this merging point.
 Pallana Kumaran Asan Smarakam is also near Karuvatta.
 Mannarashala Nagaraja temple is around 4 kilometers away.
 Haripad is the nearest town to Karuvatta.
 Karuvatta is also famous for the Karuvatta Leading Channel Boat Race, an annual snake boat race or Vallamkali, which is held during the Onam harvest festival.
 The village of Karuvatta is well known for its communal harmony and its many temples, churches and mosques.
 The three major temples are Thiruvilanjal Durga Devi Temple, Karuvattakulangara temple and Kaduvankulangara Devi temple.
 Karuvatta is famous for the legend of the saint Karuvatta Swamikal.
 An Asramam and a temple were built for Swamikal by his devotees.
 Sree Narayana Dharma Seva Sangham, Kannukalipalam is known as the second Shivagiri.
 There are three more 'Guru Mandiram' in Karuvatta.
 Golok Ashram is famous among spiritual-oriented people.

 The major churches are Mar Yakob Burdana orthodox church, The India Pentecostal Church Of God (I P C) Karuvatta, The Salem Mar Thomas Church, Karuvatta Marthoma Church, St. Thomas' Syro Malankara Catholic Church, Sagara Matha Roman Catholic Church, St. George Orthodox Church Karuvatta North, and St.Joseph's Roman Catholic Church Karuvatta North..

 The St. Joseph's church Karuvatta North was built in 1874 by the initiative of the Rev. Nelpurackal Manickakathanar.
 This church also has two smaller sister churches, one at Kumarapuram (Haripad) and the other near Kannukalipalam.
 The Holy Rasa (a religious procession), held at St. George Orthodox Church Karuvatta North is a major attraction.
 There is one mosque in Karuvatta, which is located at Vazhiyambalam.

 Karamuttu is an island at the northern border of Karuvatta.
 The construction of a bridge is undergoing and about to finish in the coming years.
 It will be a greater relief to the people leaving in this area.
 There are more than 300 houses, Two Lower Primary Schools and Two Anganvadies in this area, and a branch of the Pamba River passes through.
 Late Karuvatta Chandran from Karamuttu was awarded the President's and State Government's awards for the best teacher.
 He was also a renowned playwright, comic writer, social worker and educationalist.
 The annual boat race held in Karuvatta is on the Pamba river.
 Thakazhi Sivasankara Pillai's House is approximately 6 km away from this place.